eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Retargeting of a C/C++ compiler towards specific microcontroller architectures
 	- Activities comprise participation in the development, maintenance, build, test, and release of compiler and run-time libraries for existing and forthcoming processor architectures, including competitive performance analysis, root cause analysis, and bug resolution
 	- 6+ years of experience with SQL databases (we use Postgres) and data manipulation
 + skill set:
+	- Interest/experience in compilers, parsers, LLDB
+		* LLDB is the default debugger in Xcode on macOS and supports debugging C, Objective-C and C++ on the desktop and iOS devices and simulator.
+		* The LLDB Debugger (LLDB) is the debugger component of the LLVM project.
+It is built as a set of reusable components which extensively use existing libraries from LLVM, such as the Clang expression parser and LLVM disassembler.
+	- compiler of our proprietary CodAL language to IR XML
+	- LLDB-based software debugger and profiler
++ skill set:
 	- Our LLVM-based, world-class compiler technology is the backbone of the SiFive software stack that enables SiFive high-performance Linux-capable cores and SiFive Intelligence processors.
 The compiler team's mission is to deliver cutting-edge performance in SiFive products while working with the community to advance RISC-V architecture and ISA extensions.
 SiFive is an active participant in the RISC-V ecosystem that opens a vast opportunity to develop the next generation of computer architecture and compiler technology.
 SiFive engineers are active members and maintainers in many open-source projects, and our mission is to work with and drive the RSIC-V ecosystem.
 	- We are looking for a solid experienced LLVM compiler team member with proven experience in compiler technology such as ***SSA-based global optimizations, auto-vectorization, ISA extensions***, and high-performance computing.
 The candidate should demonstrate a track record in cross-team collaboration and in delivering high-quality compiler products.